8BitVino/mapmaker/readme.md

 game.bas - Stripped down version of mapmaker for creating your own games

-tiles\0-18.rgb - Default 16x16 bitmaps created in Sped.
+tiles\0-18.rgb - Default 16x16 bitmaps created in Sped (required folder and files for mapmaker.bas and game.bas to load)

 example.map - Example map